Congratulations on your engagement!

 The course runs for four weeks in Februrary.
 The meetings are each Sunday afternoon, starting at 2.30 and lasting till about 4pm.

 The topics of the four meetings are as follows: 'Our marriage - a reflection of the lived experience', 'Planning your family - the natural way', 'The theology of marriage' and 'Looking forward to becoming mothers and fathers'.

 The venue is Our Lady's Parish Centre, Raby St, M16 7JQ.

 How much does it cost?

 The cost of the course is £50 per couple.
-Please settle it with your Parish Priest.
-Once you have booked your place you will receive an email confiring your place.
+Please settle it when you arrive for the first meeting.
+Once you have submitted completed booking form, you will be able to download booking confirmation.
 Please bring that confirmation with you to the first meeting.
 Your parish priest will also be notified.